 Depression is the most common mental health condition in the United States.
 Though there are many effective treatments for depression, not everyone responds to traditional methods.
 Esketamine is a medication that helps patients suffering from treatment-resistant depression.
 Francisca Ifesinachukwu, MD – affectionately known as Dr. Ada – and the team at Summit Mental Health Clinic in Austin, Texas, offer esketamine as a treatment option for depression.
-To learn more about this innovative treatment, call the office or book online today.
+To learn more about this innovative treatment, call the office or request an appointment online today.

 Esketamine is an FDA-approved prescription nasal spray for treatment-resistant depression.
 The medication is a more potent form of ketamine, a general anesthetic that blocks sensory perception to provide pain relief and short-term memory loss during surgical procedures.